britzl/defads/README.md

 	msg.post("url_to_leadbolt_go", "show", { section_id = 1234 })

-Where `section_id` corresponds to the section id as shown in the code snippet provided by Leadbolt for each ad placement you create in the Leadbolt Developer Portal.
+Where `section_id` corresponds to the section id as shown in the code snippet provided by Leadbolt for each ad placement you create in the Leadbolt developer portal.

 ## Showing Appnext ads
 The Appnext game object supports Appnext Interstitial and Video ads.
 You show interstitial and video ads by posting one of the following messages: